tiancaiamao/cora/README.md

 - if
 - do

-`set` is a function rather than special form.
+`set` can be a function rather than special form.

 `let` is a macro.